valkey-io/valkey-doc/topics/search.md

 - Only indexed fields can be used as a tag filter.
 - TAG fields are tokenized by a separator character, which is a comma "," by default but configurable during index creation.
-- No stemming is performed while indexing a tag field.
 - Only prefix, exact pre filters can be performed on a tag field.
 Suffix, infix queries are not supported.
 - By default, tags are case insensitive.
 For example, "Blue" and "BLUE" both will be indexed as "blue" and will yield the same result in a hybrid query.